kafle1/world-time-flutter/README.md

 # World Time - Flutter App

 In World Time, you can see current time of different location.
-This app used word time api to show current time in different countries.
+This app used world time api to show current time in different countries.

 ## Preview